BELLE ZELLER SCHOLARSHIP TRUST FUND

 CUNY GRADUATE SCHOOL SCHOLARSHIP APPLICATION

 The Belle Zeller Scholarship Trust Fund was established in 1979 by the Professional Staff Congress/CUNY, the instructional staff union of The City University of New York.
-The scholarship honors the founding president of the PSC, Belle Zeller, Professor Emerita of Political Science at Brooklyn College, where she taught for over 40 years.
+The scholarship honors the founding president of the PSC, Belle Zeller, Professor Emerita of Political Science at Brooklyn College, where she taught more than 40 years.
 This scholarship is intended to honor the unique qualities of Belle Zeller: the combination of social commitment and scholarship and is based on merit not financial need.
 The Fund is an independent not-for-profit organization.

-- Application will be closed for submission on March 4, 2022.
+1. Application will be closed for submission on March 3, 2023.

-- The Board of Trustees of the Belle Zeller Scholarship Trust Fund (Trustees) will review all applications and select those candidates to be interviewed
+2. The Board of Trustees of the Belle Zeller Scholarship Trust Fund (Trustees) will review all applications and select those candidates to be interviewed

-- All applicants will be notified by e-mail as to whether they have received an award.
+10. All applicants will be notified by e-mail as to whether they have received an award.